-The next big Chromebook for students, the HP Chromebook x360 11 G1, has released its spec sheet to the public.
-And it’s pretty awesome.
+The next big Chromebook for students, the HP x360 Chromebook, has released its spec sheet to the public.
+And it’s pretty freakin’ awesome for a laptop.

-Why would a student need that much power in a Chromebook?
+Why would a student need that much power in a laptop?

 For starters, this is a new convertible Chromebook with an 11.6’’ touchscreen.
 The HP x360’s CPU is an Intel Celeron processor based on the Apollo Lake chipset.
 This is pretty new to the Chromebook world, but there are a few other models that don’t go with the typical Intel-based setup.
 You have Samsung laptops which use their own proprietary ARM-based chipsets (for some models), and you have the Acer R13 which uses a MediaTek chipset.

 As for storage, you get 32GB of eMMC onboard storage.
 If you opt for the 8GB RAM upgrade, your storage also gets a boost up to 64GB.
-That’s on the higher end for Chromebooks and makes this one of the few models with the most storage space.
+That’s on the higher end for these devices and makes this one of the few models with the most storage space.

 So, in summary, your upgrade choices are:

 The HP x360 vs. the Samsung Pro and Plus